micheloliveira-com/ReactiveLock/README.md

 This design enables responsive, high-performance event-driven behavior while supporting multi-instance environments through external synchronization.

-### Trade-offs of this architecture

-- Lock control is **fast and isolated** in local-only mode.
-- In distributed mode, **synchronization latency depends on the backend**, and may be affected by Redis performance or pub/sub delays.
-- ReactiveLock provides **no strong consistency guarantees**.
-It focuses on **reactive propagation and eventual convergence**, not atomic operations.

 ### Consistency and Usage Considerations

 1. It is designed for **reactive and near real-time lock coordination, propagation, and notification**.